Last updated on March 31st, 2022

 - Call out charge: Some tradespeople charge a call-out fee in addition to the cost of boiler repair.

-- Fixed fee repairs: Some companies have a fixed fee for repairs, meaning you will pay that amount no matter how complicated the job is.
+- Fixed price repairs: Some companies have a fixed price for repairs, meaning you will pay that amount no matter how complicated the job is.

 If your boiler breaks down in the middle of winter and you have no warm water or heating, many engineers offer emergency repair services.
 This means they will come out to assist you within a short period of time, as having no heating is classed as an emergency.